Music Academy staff

 BMus (Hons), GradDip Ed (Sec), MEd (Educational Leadership)

 From the tender age of 8 Viv has pursued many forms of making music.
 Alongside the Bachelor of Music (honours), Diploma of Education and Masters of Educational Leadership he has held a variety of positions from Director of Music at Trinity Regional College to principal tuba with the famous Footscray-Yarraville City band to Director of Bands at Scotch Oakburn College.
 In 1995, he won the National Solo Championships on B flat tuba and has been awarded a total of ten state titles in Tasmania, Victoria and New South Wales.
 From 1995 Viv has specialised in conducting choirs, orchestras and bands.
 He is a well know figure in the Australia band movement directing Latrobe Federal Band to wins in consecutive state titles.
 Viv instigated a highly successful youth training program for this ensemble to ensure its continued success, a legacy which continues today.
 Internationally, in 2003, Viv completed a tour of Kentucky in the USA through the Rotary Group Study Exchange program, appearing as guest conductor and clinician in a number of universities and high schools.
 He ventured to Northern France with Eastern Australia Brass in 2005 and 2014 performing in the Conservatoire de Paris and to 3000 on the steps of Amien’s cathedral.
-Viv is currently Head of Kilburn House at CGGS, directs bands and is a senior staff member of The Music Academy.
+Viv is currently Acting Director of Pastoral Care at CGGS, directs bands and handbell ensembles and is a senior staff member of The Music Academy.

 Mr Stephen Leek